Azure-Samples/LUIS-DevOps-Template/README.md

 The CI/CD pipeline requires a few setup steps to prepare it for use.
 You will:

 - Set environment variables in the pipeline YAML file to match the resource names you created in Azure
-- Get a token for a Service Principal that you will configure and which you will store in GitHub secrets
+- Get a token for an Azure Service Principal that you will configure and which you will store in GitHub secrets

 #### Set Environment Variables for Resource names in the pipeline YAML